GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/known-issues/index.md

 ## Bugs {: #bugs }

-### Service workers are not started in response to webRequest events {: #webrequest-in-sw }
+### FIXED: Service workers are not started in response to webRequest events {: #webrequest-in-sw }

-**Summary:** Manifest V3 extensions will only receive [Web Request API](/docs/extensions/reference/webRequest) events for a short time immediately after installation.
-After the extension service worker is stopped for the first time, events on this API are no longer dispatched as intended.
-This prevents Manifest V3 extensions from observing network requests.
+**Summary:** Previously, Manifest V3 extensions only received [Web Request API](/docs/extensions/reference/webRequest) events for a short time immediately after installation.
+The first time an extension service worker stopped after installation or browser start, webRequest API events would no longer be dispatched to the service worker as intended, preventing Manifest V3 extensions from observing network requests.
+This issue has been resolved.

 **Shipped**: Chrome 107.